pdee/pdee/doc/commands-python-mode.rst

 py-shell-send-string
 --------------------
-Send STRING to inferior Python PROCESS.
+Send STRING to Python PROCESS.
 When `py-verbose-p' and MSG is non-nil messages the first line of STRING.

 py-shell-send-file